phalvor47/Ultrasonic_Robot/README.md

 #Arduino

 This is Loren and Heming's wiki page for our Ultrasonic Robot project.
 Our goal of our project is to create a booby trap.
-It will detect the object/person and turn on an LED.
-If the object/person countiues to come closer, it will fire an object.
+It will detect an object or person and turn on an LED.
+If the object/person countiues to come closer, it will fire a rubber band.

 A problem we may have is the ability for a servo to fire an object.
-The solution to this problem is having a stationary object in the front and a removable object in the back.
-A rubber band will then be wrapped around them.
-Once the servo activates, it will hit the removable object which realises the tension of the rubber band.
+The solution to this problem is by using the firing mechanism from the Da Vinci Tank project.
+It uses a hook and a servo to fire the rubber band.
+This allows us to easily fire the rubber band.

 Ultrasonic Booby Trap
 Description of our project: Our Ultrasonic Robot project will be a booby trap.
 The ultrasonic sensor will sense an object and will fire a rubber band.
 The rubber band is connected to a servo and a hook or another object.
 When the ultrasonic sensor detects an object in motion, the servo will release the tension of the rubber band and fire it